 September 12, 2018

-This week’s “Got Questions?” response comes from Simon Wallace, PhD, Autism Speaks director of scientific development for Europe.
+This week’s “Got Questions?” response comes from Simon Wallace, PhD.

 A few months ago, I was visiting an autism clinic in Albania, one of the underserved countries where Autism Speaks is making a difference through our Global Autism Public Health Initiative.
 There I met a three-year-old girl receiving a diagnostic assessment for autism.
 Clearly, she wanted her parents to stop talking to us and take her outside.
 She kicked her father and bit his hand and then began slapping her own head.
 This young girl was trying to make her preferences known but lacked speech.

 Aggression was her way of communicating her needs.

 Whatever their age, some individuals on the autism spectrum act out aggressively, and clearly, this can be distressing for everyone involved.
 In fact, aggression is among the most common challenges reported by parents of children and adolescents with autism.

 What can help?
 I suggest working with your child’s physician and therapists on a four-stage approach to tackling this and other problem behaviors.
 The four steps are identification, understanding, management, and prevention.

 By identification, we mean characterizing the problem behavior.
 As parents, you can write down the type of aggression your child demonstrates along with the time and setting of when the behavior occurs.

 Next comes understanding.
 Specialists often use tools such as the Functional Behavioral Assessment decipher why a person with autism is behaving a certain way.
 In other words, what is the function of a given behavior for the person with autism?
 Is she telling you she doesn’t like what you’re doing?
 Is he telling his teacher that the school work is too complex?
 Does she want something she cannot have?
 Identifying the “communication” behind the behavior is the first step to teaching appropriate behaviors that can convey the person’s needs and desires.